Plants: Healers and Killers

 The Living Collection

-by Dr David Rae, Director of Horticulture at RBGE
+by Dr David Rae, Former Director of Horticulture at RBGE

-A comprehensive account of the history, accession, care and maintainance of RBGE's living plant collection across its four Gardens.
-In The Living Collection David Rae offers a new way of seeing the extraordinary diversity of plants cultivated outside or under glass, but he is careful not to take the metaphor too far.
+A comprehensive account of the history, accession, care and maintainance of RBGE's living plant collection across our four Gardens.
+In The Living Collection David Rae offers a new way of seeing the extraordinary diversity of plants cultivated outside or under glass.
 The Director of Horticulture at RBGE also guides the reader behind the scenes to reveal the skilled work involved in caring for a world-famous collection and then explains exactly why it matters.

 Gardening the Earth - Gateways to a Sustainable Future